What is a Verb?

 | Pull | Pulled | Pulled |

-A verb that forms its past simple and past participle in ways other than adding -ed is called an irregular verb.
+An irregular verb forms its past simple and past participle in ways other than adding -ed.

 | Base Form | Past Simple | Past Participle |